swp-berlin/webassistant/README.md

 ### IntelliJ IDEA

+To set up the project in IntelliJ IDEA
+- select `File > New > Project from existing Sources...`.
+- In the Dialog that pops up select the folder you have cloned the repository into.
+- When prompted to select the Project SDK use the `+` sign in the top left corner to select `New Python SDK...`.
+- Select `Docker Compose` in the left menu and select `swp` as the Service on the right side.

-To have proper coding assistance regarding to import paths set the WebPack Config in Preferences > Languages & Frameworks > JavaScript > WebPack.
+To have proper coding assistance regarding to import paths set the WebPack Config in `Preferences > Languages & Frameworks > JavaScript > WebPack`.

-To properly use our lint rules defined in .eslintrc.js for JavaScript and .stylelintrc.js you have to activate these tools in the preferences.
+To properly use our lint rules defined in `.eslintrc.js` for JavaScript and `.stylelintrc.js` you have to activate these tools in the preferences.

-To activate ESLint set the lint configuration in Preferences > Languages & Frameworks > JavaScript > Code Quality Tools > ESLint to automatic.
+ - To activate ESLint set the lint configuration in `Preferences > Languages & Frameworks > JavaScript > Code Quality Tools > ESLint to automatic`.

-To activate Stylelint go to Preferences > Languages & Frameworks > Style Sheets > Stylelint and set it enabled.
+ - To activate Stylelint go to `Preferences > Languages & Frameworks > Style Sheets > Stylelint`
+and set it enabled.